fl3pp/blog/content/posts/csharp-algebraic-type-systems/introduction/index.md

 ---
 title: An Introduction to Algebraic Type Systems
-slug: /csharp-algebraic-type-systems/introduction
+slug: csharp-algebraic-type-systems/introduction
 date: '2025-03-05'
-tags:
-- CSharp
-- dotnet
 ---

 <span class="lighter">
 This post is part of a series on algebraic type systems in C#.
 A navigation of the series can be found under <a href="/csharp-algebraic-type-systems">Algebraic Type Systems in C#</a>.
 In this part, we'll get to know what algebraic type systems are, and why they are useful.
-We will not dive into C# related topics, but rather focus on the concept of algebraic type systems in general.
+For now, we will not dive into C# related topics, but rather focus on the concept of algebraic type systems in general.
 </span>

 Before we begin, I want to note that this article is aimed at beginners unfamiliar with algebraic type systems.
 I may omit details or simplify concepts to make them more approachable, and do thus not claim to be fully accurate.
 However, we'll dive deep enough to build an understanding of what algebraic type systems are and how you can use them in practice.
 If you're already familiar with algebraic type systems, I recommend skipping this article.